YairMZ/LDPC/docs/ldpc_overview/encoding.md

 ---
 Even though the parity check matrix of an LDPC code is sparse, the same does not generally hold for the generator matrix
 $G$.
-Correspondingly, encoding via matrix multiplication, i.e. via $c=uG$ incurs a computational cost of
+Correspondingly, encoding via matrix multiplication, i.e., via $c=uG$, incurs a computational cost of
 $\mathcal{O}(n^2)$.

 {% assign richardson = site.bib_sources | where:"id","richardson" %}